MaWiMa/CCS/readme.txt

 ----

-Building the pages is quiet simple, +
+Building the pages is quite simple, +
 To make basedir HTML-Pages, for example, just open a terminal and type

 [source]